-The customer can check if artwork is vector by opening the the file in Adobe Illustrator and zooming in.
+The customer can check if the artwork is vector by opening the file in Adobe Illustrator and zooming in.
 If the lines of the artwork remain clean and crisp, the file is likely vector.
-If the artwork becomes pixelated, it is not vector and is not suitable for printing.
+If the artwork becomes pixelated, it is raster, not vector, and is not suitable for printing.

 Artwork Editing Policy

 The GoToTags Store has artwork print templates for many of the products at the store.
-The templates can be found at the Downloads tab of the product or at Help Downloads(TODO).
-Using a GoToTags template is not a requirement, however it may prolong the order review process if a customer file is not provided within a template.
-Using a GoToTags template will ensure the customer’s artwork is within the required guidelines and positioned on the product in the desired location.
+The templates can be downloaded from the public GoToTags GitLab project.
+Using a GoToTags template is not a requirement, however, it may prolong the order review process if a customer file is not within the provided template.
+Using a GoToTags template ensures the customer’s artwork is within the required guidelines and positioned on the product in the desired location.

 Artwork Trademark Policy

-The GoToTags Store will not knowingly print artwork that is trademarked by a 3rd party without explicit permission from the 3rd party.
+The GoToTags Store will not knowingly print artwork that is trademarked by a third party without explicit permission from the third party.
+The customer will disclose that they have appropriate rights to reproduce trademarked material in their artwork.
+GoToTags may require explicit third party disclosure.
 This permission must be provided as a document from the 3rd party describing the product to be printed with the trademark and giving the customer and GoToTags explicit permission to use the trademark for that product.

-Often shipments coming from overseas origins will be stopped by international police and customs authorities for items with well-known trademarks.
-If appropriate documentation is not provided, the shipment will be held and potentially destroyed.
-If an order is using a well-known trademark, appropriate documentation should be obtained before shipment to ensure no shipping delays.
+Shipments coming from overseas origins are often stopped by international police and customs authorities for items with well-known trademarks.
+Absent appropriate documentation, the shipment will be held and potentially destroyed.
+When an order features a well-known trademark, appropriate documentation should be obtained before shipment to prevent shipping delays.

-Per the GoToTags Sales Terms & Conditions, it is not GoToTags’ responsibility to thwart trademark violation; it is solely the customer’s responsibility.
+Per the GoToTags Sales Terms and Conditions, GoToTags is not responsible for preventing trademark violation; it is solely the customer’s responsibility.

 The GoToTags Store can print artwork with non-standard fonts; however, the fonts need to be converted to a vector path or the font files need to be provided along with the artwork.
 A font is non-standard if it is not available on default installations of Microsoft Windows 10.